Become a Licensed Special Education Teacher (PK-3, K-6, or 6-12)

 Coursework (Online Classes + a few Face-to-Face Saturdays each semester)

-In addition to coursework, candidates are required to be in classroom settings each spring and fall semester of the program.
-Fieldwork is completed part-time during the day in a local school, given field placement approval and availability.
+In addition to coursework, candidates are required to register for one field course per semester, where they will be in a classroom setting approved by the program field coordinator each spring and fall semester.
+Fieldwork is completed part-time during the day in a local school.
 The final semester will be a full-time student teaching commitment.
 Candidates must take and pass the Praxis content knowledge exam in Special Education as part of their program requirements.
 Details on registering for the appropriate exam will be provided by the field coordinator during the program.

 Types of Field Placements

-Traditional placements are unpaid placements and are assigned by the field coordinator for candidates to observe and practice in a classroom with a licensed special education teacher.
+Traditional placements are unpaid placements and are assigned by the field coordinator.
+Candidates observe and practice in a classroom with a licensed special education teacher.

-In-place placements are for those already working in school settings and employed by the DOE.
-This field-based program is designed to accommodate those who may already be working in school settings across all islands of Hawaii, typically as an emergency-hire teacher or a classroom educational assistant.
+In-place placements are for those already employed by a school as a non-licensed special education teacher.
+This field-based program is designed to accommodate those who may already be working in school settings across all islands of Hawaii, typically as an emergency-hire special education teacher.
 Positions working one-on-one with a student can not be approved to count toward field experiences.
-All candidates who are considering using their position to fulfill field requirements must first obtain departmental approval.
+All candidates who are considering using their position to fulfill field requirements must first obtain approval from the program field coordinator.
+If approved, in-place candidates would receive additional support from our MUSE mentoring program.

 Professional Dispositions